Founder and Chair

 Professor Bai is an appointed member of the Science Committee of Future Earth, a new 10-year international research program on global environmental change; Council member of International Society of Industrial Ecology; served as a Vice Chair of the Scientific Committee of the International Human Dimensional Program for Global Environmental Change (IHDP); an elected Board Member for Sustainable Urban Systems Chapter of International Society of Industrial Ecology; Foreign Expert Member of Task Force for Western Region Development under China Council for International Cooperation for Environment and Development.
 She served on the Science Steering Committee of IHDP Industrial Transformation Core Project, National Academies (USA) Study Committee on Electricity from Renewables, and Steering Committee member of US National Academies Sustainable Cities Initiative.
 She is on the Editorial Board of many international journals, including Current Opinion on Environmental Sustainability; Sustainability Science; Environment: Science and Policy for Sustainability; Computer, Environment and Urban Systems;Ecosystem Health and Sustainability; Urbanization; International Journal of Sustainable Cities and Society, etc

-She holds an MA, Economics, Universidad Complutense, Madrid, Spain; a Diploma on Language and French Civilisation, Sorbonne, Paris; Certificates in Environmental Economics and Climate Change, IIED, Harvard University; and Certificates on Negotiations and Management by Harvard Law School and MIT Business School.
+Ms. Torres holds an MA, Economics, Universidad Complutense, Madrid, Spain; a Diploma on Language and French Civilization, Sorbonne, Paris; Certificates in Environmental Economics and Climate Change, IIED, Harvard University.

 International Council for Science